-The 6G network will be equipped with perception models, enabling it to provide perception services to robots in open environments whenever necessary.
+The 6G network will be equipped with perception models, enabling it to provide perception services (i.e. 6G network performing AI inference of these models on behalf of robots, to generate the perception) to robots in open environments whenever necessary.

 This use case aims to provide timely perception and action guidance via the 6G network, assisting robots cope with complex real-world environments and provide users with better intelligent services.